When things go well at work, great! What if they don't? Are you prepared?

 Coronavirus Containment Measure:

-- To prevent the spread of Covid-19, we would like to request all event participants wear a mask when attending the event
+- To prevent the spread of Covid-19, we kindly ask that all event participants wear a mask when attending the event

-- To minimise the risk of spreading the coronavirus, if you or a family member has been overseas within 14 days of this event, then we would like to request that you do not attend this event.
+- To minimise the risk of spreading the coronavirus, if you or a family member has been overseas within 14 days of this event, then we kindly request that you do not attend.

 - To prevent the spread of Covid-19, food and beverages will not be provided during the event

 - All visitors must scan the "LeaveHomeSafe" QR code at the entrance and undergo body temperature checks.